Focused Ultrasound Therapy

-There is a multi-center pediatric and young adult study using focused ultrasound to ablate tumors located near bone.
+There is a multi-center pediatric and young adult trial using focused ultrasound to ablate tumors located near bone.

-There is a clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis.
+The clinical trial in Taipei, comparing magnetic resonance guided focused ultrasound and external beam radiation for the treatment for bone metastasis has been completed.

 There is a clinical trial in Surrey, United Kingdom assessing pain palliation when magnetic resonance guided focused ultrasound is used for treatment of bone metastasis.

 Bone tumor treatment is approved in Europe, Russia, and China.
 It is not approved in the United States.